Top 10 Pros & Cons of Being in the Trucking Business

 • The job often involves less routine and more variety in the day-to-day.

-Tom, a long-haul truck driver, loves that his job takes him across the U.S. While driving from coast to coast, he enjoys scenic views, local foods, and diverse cultures.
+Real-Life Example: Tom, a long-haul truck driver, loves that his job takes him across the United States from coast to coast.
+Along the way, he enjoys breathtaking scenic mountain views, samples delicious local foods, and experiences diverse cultures unique to each region.
+He has formed lasting friendships with fellow drivers and locals alike.
+For him, the open road is both a rewarding workplace and an unforgettable adventure.

 Advantage #5: Entry-Level Opportunities with Room for Growth